Complete ADHM Sigma Model: The 1+1 Instanton Case

-\section{The (1,1) Instanton Case}
+\section{The 1+1 Instanton Case}

-To analyze the structure of the the moduli space in case of the original and the complementary models it is convenient to go to $(1,1)$ instanton cases.
+To analyze the structure of the the moduli space in case of the original plus the complementary models, that is the complete model, it is convenient to go to $(1,1)$ instanton cases.
 Here the single instantons from both original and complementary branches are present.

 When we put $k=1$ in the former case and $k'=1$ in the latter case to get $R^4$ spacetime from both cases we realize that the minimal non-trivial construction lives on $R^8$.
 The resulting models have $F' \times K \times SU(2)_L \times SU(2)_R \cong SU(2)^4$ invariance in the original model sector and $F\times K' \times SU(2)'_L \times SU(2)'_R \cong SU(2)^4$ in the complementary model sector.